AsifRajwani/Langflow/README.md

 ### **2. Connect Applications to Agents**

+---

+#### **Troubleshooting & Usage Notes for CSV File and Directory Handling**

+1. **Directory Component Path**: Setting up the directory path in the LangFlow directory component does not work as expected.
+You need to place your CSV file in the working directory.
+Copy the `customer-orders.csv` file from the `customer-order` directory to your default working directory.

+   **What is the working directory?** For the LangFlow Desktop app, the working directory is the folder where LangFlow looks for files by default.
+On Mac, if you start LangFlow from the toolbar (not the terminal), this is usually `~/.langflow/data`.
+If you start LangFlow from the terminal, the working directory will be the folder from which you launched the app.

+2. **CSV File Access**: Initially, LangFlow may not read the CSV file and might say it does not have access to order history.
+If this happens, try entering a prompt like: `Where you are looking for purchase data I uploaded csv already.` After this, it should start working and access your data.

+3. **Session Creation & First Run Workaround**: Running the TypeScript program will create a session with your user email, but it may not work on the first try.
+You can go to the LangFlow playground and use the prompt `Where you are looking for purchase data I uploaded csv already.`.
+After this, run the TypeScript program again and it should work!

+4. **Hardcoded Email Address**: The email address is hardcoded in `src/app-to-agent/app-to-agent.ts`.
+Please change it in the code to try different user IDs as needed.

+---

 This tutorial focuses on how to **build an agent** within LangFlow itself.
 It teaches you to design and assemble an agent by connecting components and tools, such as a calculator and a web scraper.

 - **To run**: